What is Rose Water and How to Use it

 rose water with red berry jam

-1. Flavoring: Rose water can be a perfect choice for enhancing the flavor of desserts.
+• Flavoring: This flavor can be such a perfect choice for enhancing the flavor of desserts.
 It adds floral notes to ice cream, rice pudding, and Turkish delight.
 Roses are in the same family as strawberries, and the two pair beautifully together (try it in strawberry jam and raspberry jelly).
-It will enhance most any recipe with a red berry emphasis.
+It will enhance almost any recipe with a red berry emphasis.
 A simple (and very small!) splash on fruit salad is aromatic and wonderful.

-4. Baking and Confectionery: Incorporating rose water into baked goods adds a hint of floral flavor that can elevate cookies, cakes, and pastries.
+• Baking and Confectionery: Incorporating it into baked goods adds a hint of floral flavor that can elevate cookies, cakes, and pastries.
+Rose water is very often in flower water syrup that soaks baklawa and many other pastries in Lebanese Baking.
 It works beautifully and harmoniously with ingredients like vanilla extract.
-Try my recipes for Lemon Bundt Cake with Raspberry Rose Glaze and Raspberry Rose Marshmallows).
+Try my recipes for Lemon Bundt Cake with Raspberry Rose Glaze and Raspberry Rose Marshmallows.

-5. Skincare.
-Rose water is one of the most ancient beauty products and found in skincare routine products, essential oil, bath salts.
+• Skincare: Rose water is one of the most ancient beauty products and is found in skincare routine products, essential oils, and bath salts.
 Rose water is prized for having anti-inflammatory properties that can reduce skin redness and skin irritation, while promoting a dewy glow!

-Find pure rose water in Middle Eastern markets or online.
-My favorites come from Lebanon and you can find Lebanese rose water in my shop!
+The best rose water is pure and free of additives, containing only distilled rose petals and water.
+You’ll find it in Middle Eastern or Mediterranean markets, and many excellent Lebanese brands are available online.
+My favorites come from Lebanon, and you can find Lebanese rose water in my shop!

-Homemade rose water is a fun project that ensures high-quality ingredients, with no additives–but it may not have the same intensity of fragrance and flavor as professionally distilled flower waters.
-To give it a try at home, do use organic rose petals to keep your rose water edible and free of chemicals.
+Homemade flower water is a fun project that ensures high-quality ingredients, with no additives.
+But it is important to note that the homemade versions do not typically have the same intensity of fragrance, flavor, and clarity as professionally distilled flower waters.
+To give it a try at home making your own rose water, use organic rose petals to keep your rose water edible and free of chemicals.
 Here’s a simple recipe to follow:

 Easy Homemade Rose Water Recipe

-• Fresh organic rose petals (picking from your own roses is ideal)
+• Fresh organic rose petals from rose blossoms (picking from your own roses is ideal).
+Petals from wild roses, for example, will work because they aren’t sprayed.

 1. Rinse the fresh rose petals thoroughly to eliminate any impurities.